Deborah O'Neill: Senator, 46th Parliament

 O'Neill continued to serve from opposition benches, but now under the leadership of Labor leader Anthony Albanese.
 In July 2019, she was appointed to the Joint Standing Committee on Foreign Affairs, Defence and Trade; and the Joint Statutory Committee on Corporations and Financial Services.
 Using this position she pressured Australian Securities & Investments Commission to investigate AMP Limited for unfair contracts with financial planners.
 She also accused AMP Limited, EY and KPMG of allowing sexual harassment and bullying in their organisations, and challenged a member of the Fair Work Commission for displaying sexualised waifus in a government office.
 In her committee work on Community Affairs, O'Neill confronted the cosmetic surgery industry for "butchering" many patients, then for gaslighting those patients; she also challenged government for its failure to regulate the industry.
 Likewise, O'Neill pursued the Department of Social Services' Robodebt scheme, for information about suicides amongst people who had been handed unlawful debts, and clashing with the department's secretary Kathryn Campbell.
 The scheme was scrapped in May 2020 with the government refunding $721m to Australian people.
 During this Parliament, O'Neill held senior party positions, including Deputy Co-chair of the ALP's National Policy Forum.

 Senator on Government benches, 47th Parliament

 In the run up to the 2022 Australian federal election, O'Neill refused to relinquish the top position for the Labor Senate ticket to Kristina Keneally, leading to a bitter internal contest, in which she prevailed.
-O'Neill campaigned in regional and metropolitan NSW and was returned to the Senate for a second time.
+O'Neill campaigned in regional and metropolitan NSW and was returned to the Senate, for a six year term, for a second time.
 Prime Minister Anthony Albanese appointed her to the committees for Treaties, for Corporations and Financial Services and for Foreign Affairs, Defence and Trade – which she chairs.
 O'Neill has asserted Labor's commitment to introducing new laws, in 47th Parliament of Australia, allowing faith-based schools to select staff of that faith.
 She stood against legislation enabling Assisted suicide in Australia's territories.